 A follow-up visit 7-14 days after taking the abortion pill regimen is very important to ensure there is no tissue left behind and that the abortion occurred successfully.
 In the event Mifepristone has not worked, as determined by an ultrasound during the follow-up visit, a woman will discuss her options with her provider.

-For women considering using the abortion pill but who would like to meet in person with a registered nurse or patient advocate to discuss personal questions, we recommend visiting one of our three Support Circle clinics in San Francisco, Oakland and Redwood City.
-All appointments are confidential and free.
+For women considering using the abortion pill but who would like to meet in person with a registered nurse or patient advocate to discuss personal questions, we recommend visiting one of our Support Circle clinics in Oakland and Redwood City.
+All appointments are confidential.